disorderedmaterials/dissolve/web/docs/userguide/cli/_index.md

 #### `-f <n>`, `--frequency <n>`
 Specify the frequency (in terms of main loop iterations) that the restart file should be written at.
 The default value is 10.

-#### `--restart <filename>`
-Read restart file data from the file specified, rather than the default.
-Note that this only affects the initial target for reading the restart file - restart data written by the simulation will still be saved to the default restart file name.

 #### `-x`, `--no-restart-file`
 Prevent writing of the restart file completely.
 Data exported from individual modules will still be written.